researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 * `running-minutes=60`; and
 * `modeling-minutes=10`.

-All other properties can be left as they are.

 #### 3.2 (Optinal) Provide a Startup Script

 For some apps, to thoroughly exercise their functionalities, some startup operations are needed (e.g., logging in).
 If you have previously tested the app and recorded a startup script, you can reuse it by setting the `start-script` property in the configuration file.
 If no startup script is specified in the configuration file (or the specified file could not be found), ComboDroid will ask the tester whether a startup script is needed:

 ```bash
 No specified startup script of the file is missing, would you like to record a startup script? [yes/no]
 ```

 If the tester enters `yes`, ComboDroid records a startup script:

 1. ComboDroid first initializes the recording process and freshly starts the app;